Your guide to finding the best Confluence agent in 2026

 Top use cases for a Confluence agent

-Once you have a smart agent running, you can start solving real problems across the company.
-Here are a few of the most common ways teams use them.
+Once you have an agent running, it can help across various departments.
+Here are common ways teams use them.

 Answering internal IT and HR questions

-An AI agent can be the first line of defense for your internal support teams.
-It can instantly handle the most common employee questions, like "How do I set up my VPN?" or "What’s our parental leave policy?" by pulling answers straight from your Confluence docs.
-This frees up your IT and HR folks from answering the same things over and over, so they can focus on trickier issues.
-With eesel AI’s Internal Chat, you can put this agent right in Slack or MS Teams, where your employees are already working.
+An AI agent is a great first line of support for internal teams.
+It can handle common questions like "How do I set up my VPN?" or "What is the holiday policy?" by searching your Confluence spaces.
+This allows HR and IT professionals to focus on higher-level support.
+With eesel AI's Internal Chat, these answers can appear directly in Slack or MS Teams.

 A screenshot showing the eesel AI Confluence agent answering an internal support question directly within Slack.